varrxy/dotsswaywm-scripts/README.md

 1. **Debian Installation**: Please run the script as instructed.

 2. **NVIDIA Drivers**: If you are using NVIDIA graphics, you must enable the non-free repository in your `sources.list`.
-This is essential for proper driver support.
+This is essential for proper driver installation other wise it failed to install pkg from apt .

 3. **Login Manager**: If you are using any display manager (such as LightDM, GDM, etc.), **do not use** the `ly` login manager.
 When prompted in the script, select "no" to avoid conflicts.